The format of the definition statement is:

 The left side of the assignment symbol is a variable declaration.

 It initializes the variable with the instance returned by the expression on the right side of the assignment symbol.

 It represents a class that is bound to a variable.

-Variable name is an identifier that is used to access the variable.
+It is an identifier used to access a variable.

-It is a symbol of order to set a value to a variable.
-The assignment symbol of the Rice is '='.
+It is a symbol for setting a value in a variable.

-The expression generates an instance that is set in the variable.
-Type of the generated instance must be the same as the class-name.
+The expression creates an instance that is set in the variable.
+The class of the generated instance must be the same as the class name.

-The end of the definition statement is represented by a semicolon.
+The end of a definition statement is represented by a semicolon.